W. I. Thomas: The Polish Peasant in Europe and America

 In 1913 on one of his journeys to Poland, Thomas met the Polish sociologist Florian Witold Znaniecki, who was editing the journal Wychodźca polski ("The Polish Emigrant") and directing an organization representing Polish emigrants in Warsaw.
 Znaniecki assisted Thomas in his studies of organizations, which proved to be a valuable resource.
 When World War I broke out the following year, Znaniecki himself left Poland, which had been partitioned between three of the warring parties and now became a theater of war.
-Znanieck decided to travel to Chicago, where he met up with Thomas, but whether or not Thomas had formally invited Znaniecki remains unclear.
+Znaniecki decided to travel to Chicago, where he met up with Thomas, but whether or not Thomas had formally invited Znaniecki remains unclear.

 In all events, Thomas immediately employed Znaniecki as his research assistant.
 Znaniecki eventually became Thomas's co-author on their monumental work The Polish Peasant in Europe and America (1918–1919), which Lewis Coser called "the earliest major landmark of American sociological research".
 In it, Thomas and Znaniecki used a biographical approach to understanding culture in general.
 Furthermore, Thomas and Znaniecki's work developed an approach to understanding ethnicity in particular, which in many respects was ahead of its time and is currently being rediscovered in the context of transnational studies in migration.
 Studies akin to this work led to conclusions which may be seen as common knowledge today such as urbanization leads to the dissolution of shared fate and leads to the creation of new identities.
 Analysis which may be less ubiquitous lies in Thomas and Znaniecki's investigation of social organization.
 Thomas and Znaniecki note that as immigrant groups (such as the Poles they studied) are isolated from the environment they were socialized in and there is no form of enforcement of social rules, these social rules start to dictate a population's moral behaviors less and less.
 Thomas notes that this process primarily affects social institutions before it secondarily affects the conceptions and behaviors of social actors.